 Or Email Ken Brandt

 Please note that our schedule is subject to change, as current events in space science dictate.

 For school groups: 40 students and 3 adults can be comfortably seated indoors

 For information email

-The Robeson Planetarium will be offering virtual programs beginning this Saturday, March 28th.
-If this is successful, we will schedule more of these so that people can get the planetarium experience, all from the comfort of their homes!
-This Saturday's program features our ewffofts toexplore Mars, followed by a view of the evening and morning skies.
+The Robeson Planetarium will be offering virtual programs this Saturday, May 2nd, at Noon EDT.
+People can get the planetarium experience, all from the comfort of their homes!
+This Saturday's program features the future of Mars Exploration, followed by a view of the evening and morning skies.
 Admission is free, and no reservations are necessary!
 Zoom.us; meeting ID 460-184-4271